remarkjs/remark-lint/packages/remark-lint-final-definition/readme.md

 # remark-lint-final-definition

-Warn when definitions are not placed at the end of the file.
+Warn when definitions are placed somewhere other than at the end of the file.

 ## Presets